Lekwungen dialect

-Lekwungen (lək̓ʷəŋiʔnəŋ;' also called Songhees, Songish, or Lekwungeeneng) is a variety (Note: Lekwungen, as are other varieties of Northern Straits Salish, is often variously described as a dialect and a language) of North Straits Salish, a Salishan language spoken by the Lekwungen on Vancouver Island in British Columbia in Canada and on San Juan Island in the State of Washington in the United States.
-As of 2018, there was only one elderly native speaker of lək̓ʷəŋiʔnəŋ, but there are ongoing movements to revitalize it.
+Lekwungen (lək̕ʷəŋ̕ín̕əŋ̕ or lək̓ʷəŋiʔnəŋ; also called Songhees or Songish) is a variety (Note: Lekwungen, as are other varieties of Northern Straits Salish, is often variously described as a dialect and a language) of North Straits Salish, a Salishan language spoken by the Lekwungen on Vancouver Island in British Columbia in Canada and on San Juan Island in the State of Washington in the United States.
+The last native speaker died in 2025, but there are ongoing movements to revitalize it.

 Classification

 Lekwungen is a variety of Northern Straits Salish, a Coast Salish language originally spoken from southern Vancouver Island, the San Juan Islands, and the area around Bellingham and Semiahmoo Bays.
 Northern Straits Salish is within the Straits Salish subgroup of languages in the Coast Salish family, which other than itself, also includes the Klallam language of the Olympic peninsula.

 All dialects of Northern Straits are mutually intelligible, to the degree where native speakers cannot tell the difference without listening closely.
 According to linguist Timothy Montler, Lekwungen is most similar to the Saanich dialect.
 Montler compared it to the relationship between American and Canadian English.
 However, Saanich and Lekwungen use radically different writing systems.
 Saanich uses an alphabet developed by Tsartlip elder Dave Elliott in the 1970–1980s, while Lekwungen uses a version of the North American Phonetic Alphabet called the lək̓ʷəŋiʔnəŋ Phonetic Alphabet (LPA).